TimePulse/TimePulse/README.md

   * Copy and configure the credentials files config/database.yml and config/secrets.yml.
 Note that you can start with copies of config/database.yml.example and config/secrets.yml.example.
   * Create a database
   * Deploy and seed the database
-  * Log in as the initial admin user  (username: admin@timepulse.io, password: foobar)
+  * Log in as the initial admin user  (username: admin, password: password)
+  * Log in a the initial fake non-admin user  (username: jane, password: password)

 For now, you'll probably need solid knowledge of Rails to customize and deploy this app.
 We're working on making it a simpler process for future users.

-### Sample data

-The rake db:sample_data:load task will create fake users, clients, projects, and work history.
-Most of the information is random, but there are two guaranteed user accounts:

-  * login 'admin', password 'password', a user with admin privileges but no work History
-  * login 'jane', password 'password', a non-admin user with a work history.

 ## Contributing